Kick Off (series): Kick Off 96, 97 & 98

 In 1996, Toka Nono released Kick Off 96 for Amiga and Windows.
 The game received average reviews.
 In 1997, Kick Off 97 was released for Windows.
 The game received better reviews than Kick Off 96 but still did not become popular.
 Later the same year, Anco released Kick Off 98 for the PC which received poor reviews.
 In 1998 Kick Off World was released for the original PlayStation, again developed by Toka and published by Funsoft.

 Kick Off 2002

 In 2001, Steve Screech started a project called Ultimate Kick Off with the help of an early established Kick Off Association.
 The game was built using the Gamebryo engine, released by Anco in 2002 for PC and Mac with the name Kick Off 2002.
-The game received poor reviews and only sold 5000 copies, despite beeing published by Acclaim and a 15€ pricetag.
+The game received poor reviews and only sold 5000 copies, despite being published by Acclaim and a 15€ pricetag.
 Later a sequel called Kick Off 2004 was planned.
 It reached beta status but was never released.
 The project ended when Anco closed in 2003.